ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

    - the signaling system corresponding to the provided name is identified
    - the signal parameters are loaded and validated according to the signaling system spec
-   - the signal's block role is evaluated from the expression
+   - the signal's block and route delimiting properties are evaluated

 ### Loading the Signal

-Once the signal parameters are loaded, it becomes possible to load its drivers.
+Once signal parameters are loaded, drivers can be loaded.
 For each driver:

    - the driver implementation is identified from the `(signaling_system, next_signaling_system)` pair
    - it is verified that the signaling system outgoing from the driver corresponds to the one of the signal